RyanParsley/antiochDocumentation/source/facultyProfiles/index.md

-# Creating a Facutly Profile
+# Creating a Faculty Profile

 ## Create or add a new user
 Make sure the "faculty" Role is checked and make note of the number in the url.
 This number is the "User Id".